powersj/powersj.io/content/post/maas-curtin-zfsroot.md

 * weekly and keeps 8
 * monthly and keeps 12

-An hour after installing, a user will see a set of new snapshots:
+An hour after installing, a user will see a set of new snapshots.

 ```shell
 $ zfs list -t snapshot